Skip to main content

 Do I need travel insurance coverage?

 Yes, Honeymoon Israel requires that each participant obtains travel insurance prior to departure.
-HMI recommends that you include the “cancel for any reason” benefit to your policy, in which case you will likely need to purchase it within 21 days of submitting your trip fee.
+HMI recommends that you include the “cancel for any reason” benefit to your policy, in which case you will likely need to purchase it within 14 days of submitting your trip fee and/or booking your flights.
+HMI’s recommended travel vendor can assist with booking a travel insurance policy.

 What should travel insurance cover?